kubesphere/website/content/en/news/kubesphere-geko-partnership.md

 ---
-title: 'Embrace KubeSphere Spanish Community: Geko and KubeSphere Build Partnership'
+title: 'Embrace KubeSphere Spanish Community and European Market: Geko and KubeSphere Build Partnership'
 keywords: KubeSphere, Geko, Partner, Kubernetes
 description: KubeSphere and Geko are pleased to announce a joint partnership to deliver outstanding value to KubeSphere users in Spain, and further to Europe.
 createTime: '2020-07-22'